-- Uniform changes may be more effective for increasing physical activity in girls, as they most often report school uniform as a barrier to being active. - Studies show that boys don't usually see their uniform as a barrier to activity in school.
+- Uniform changes could potentially be more effective for increasing physical activity in girls, as they most often report school uniform as a barrier to being active. - Studies show that boys don't usually see their uniform as a barrier to activity in school.
 However, this does depend on the specific school policies about uniforms.
-For example, some schools do not allow uniforms to get dirty during the day, (e.g., from playing football at lunch), which has been reported as a barrier to activity at school.
+For example, some schools do not allow uniforms to get dirty during the day, (e.g., from playing football at lunch), which acts as a barrier to activity during break times and lunch times.